by Richelle Naegle

 These images are from the BOHO Graphics Cricut cartridge and I mostly used adhesive foil as material.
 I did use some Purple Glitter Vinyl from Cricut, which should be in-stock in July!
 Just like the foil, it's super easy to work with and I LOVE how it turned out on the machine.
 I think it gives the machine a little bit of my personality.
 I know a lot of you have decorated your machines.
 If you have, please share them with me on our Facebook page.
 I can't wait to see how you decorated yours!

-I can’t wait to see what foil craft project ideas you have.
+I can't wait to see what Cricut party foil projects you have.
 Happy creating!